-For example the same guy appears to be behind a HUGE conspiracy theory named the Nano Domestic Quell, which seems to have scared many folk in the USA… And his theory has stuck so much (because of the lengths he went to to push – including creating fake aliases) that it’s still being talked about today, around 5 years on after he initially put it out there – under the name of Dr. Bill H. Weld.
+For example, the same guy appears to be behind a HUGE conspiracy theory named the Nano Domestic Quell, which seems to have scared many folks in the USA… And his theory has stuck so much (because of the lengths he went to push – including creating fake aliases) that it’s still being talked about today, around 5 years on after he initially put it out there – under the name of Dr. Bill H. Weld.

 But it’s not just his conspiracy theories that he channels a whole host of effort into, oh no – he certainly put a LOT of effort into his Binary Options Watchdog scam (and ScamWatchdog) sites as well.

 He was pictured on his binary scam sites to look like this:

 And due to the fact that he is evidently much younger in real life, he went to the extreme lengths of using software to slow down his voice in the videos & recordings that he published online – as well as putting on a fake Texan accent in an attempt to mask his true identity.